 Suppose the parties separate in December and the husband receives his Google cash bonus in January.
 Because the bonus occurred after the parties separated, you might be inclined to think it’s his separate property – but it might actually be community property.
 The answer turns on what the bonus is for.

 If the bonus is awarded because of the husband’s stellar performance over the last year – a period prior to separation and during which his efforts belong to the marital community – then the bonus will be deemed community property.
 Think of this bonus as a delayed compensation that was being earned while the parties were still married.

 However, if Google characterizes the bonus as an incentive for the husband to work in the future, then the bonus will be his separate property.
-Think of bonus, in this instance, as compensating the husband for work anticipated in the future – a period after separation and during which his efforts no longer belong to the marital community.
+Think of the bonus, in this instance, as compensating the husband for work anticipated in the future – a period after separation and during which his efforts no longer belong to the marital community.

 The same is true for signing bonuses.
 Suppose a software developer is given a restricted stock award at Amazon that fully vests in four years.
 After the four years are up, let’s suppose the worker lands a new job at Google and is rewarded with a generous signing bonus.
 If the developer filed for divorce prior to taking the new job at Google, then that signing bonus would probably be separate property.

 However, if Google recruited the software engineer prior to the vest at Amazon, and Google offered an even bigger signing bonus in recognition of the abandoned unvested Amazon RSUs, a substantial portion of the Google signing bonus would, in effect, be a buy out of the abandoned Amazon RSUs.
 That fact would allow the non-developer spouse to argue that a good portion of the Google signing bonus – or at least that portion of it constituting the buy out of the community’s Amazon RSUs – belongs to the marital community.

 California Uses a Time-Weighted Formula to Divide Stock Options & RSUs During Divorce